 Now I'm going to climb up on my little soapbox....

 After reading this book, I immediately watched a few episodes of Hoarders on Netflix.
 It truly is a bizarre and fascinating part of the human collective.
 However, hoarding isn't about being dirty or messy or lazy; it is a mental health issue that deserves awareness.
 Hoarding is not in the diagnostic tool chest of the DSM-IV, but it will be included in the upcoming DSM-V. It is a compulsive disorder that has a wide berth of criteria for diagnosis.
 Typically, hoarding is compounded by other mental health diagnosis's.
 There are also other variants of compulsive hoarding, such as animal hoarding, bibliomania (yep- book hoarding.. ut oh, many of us could qualify for THAT one!), and OCD.
 There are now many forms of treatment for hoarding, and I do feel that there has been a raised awareness of the condition with TV shows such as Hoarders on A&E and Buried Alive on TLC bringing it to light.
-If you or someone you know is struggling, there is help for hoarding
+If you or someone you know is struggling, there is help for hoarding!

 **stepping down from my soapbox now**